|

 Pretty serving ware on kitchen shelves.

-Platters, pitchers, dutch ovens, gravy boats, and serving bowls are all great options.
+Platters, pitchers, dutch ovens, gravy boats, cake stands, and serving bowls are all great options.

-In the image above, you can see they used all white dishes to keep it cohesive.
-Then added in two wood tones and a basket for texture.
-And a third coordinating color with the deep brown dishes.
+In the image above, you can see they used all white dishes to keep it cohesive, then they added two wood tones and a basket for texture.
+Incorporating a third coordinating color with the deep brown dishes gave this space even more dimension.

-These three colors are all very calming.
-And you can see that they placed the white dishes in our triangle formation to break it up.
-A wonderful example of how to decorate kitchen shelves.
+These three colors are all very calming — and you can see that they placed the white dishes in a triangle formation to break things up.
+This is a wonderful example of how to decorate kitchen shelves if you’re open to a more maximalist style.

 If you are continuing on the theme of using kitchen shelves as practical storage, try storing your pantry staples in an aesthetically pleasing way.

-Decanting pantry staples into jars is a great way to not only see what you are running low on, but it’s also beautiful.
+Decanting pantry staples into jars is a great way to not only see what you are running low on, but it also looks beautiful.

 Decanting pantry staples.